-The Registrar's Office produces weekly Catalog Subcommittee Tracking Notes.
-These tracking notes indicate the status of any major curricular change request through the full Faculty Senate approval process and can be found on either the Faculty Senate website https://facsen.wsu.edu/ or the curriculum change website http://curriculumchange.registrar.wsu.edu/status-of-curricular-change-requests/.
+The Registrar's Office produces regular Catalog Subcommittee Tracking Notes.
+These tracking notes indicate the status of any major curricular change request through the full Faculty Senate approval process and can be found on the curriculum change website.

 Please note